Juadebfm/Vanilla-JS-Projects/README.md

 ![Contributor Card](/assets/b.PNG "Contributor Card")

-For everyone forking this repo, you have to contribute to the contributors list as shown above or else your PRʻs will not be accepted. [project's web page](https://syknapse.github.io/Contribute-To-This-Project/ "https://syknapse.github.io/Contribute-To-This-Project").
-It will include your name, your socials as shown above.
+For everyone forking this repo, you have to contribute to the contributors list as shown above or else your PRʻs will not be accepted.It will include your name, your socials as shown above.

 You will customise the first example with your own information.

 ## [If you're comfortable with the terminal go to this tutorial](/terminal_tutorial.md)

-<h4 align="center">Translations</h4>

 <h4 align="center">Quick Access Index</h4>